11 tips to cope with anxiety about getting "back to normal"

 If the changes to restrictions have put pressure on your family, help for parents is available.

 5. Make time to relax

-Being able to see more of our friends and family, and visit places that might have been closed until now, is exciting.
+Being able to see more of our friends and family and visit places is exciting.
 But it can also be a lot to take in all at once, so it's important to find regular time for yourself to relax too.

 Many people find it helpful to spend time outside.
 Whether it's gardening or taking a walk in a local park, being in green space can help to lift your mood and relieve stress.

 Video: Progressive muscle relaxation

 This audio-only video will guide you through an exercise to help you recognise when you're starting to get tense, and how to relax your body and mind.

 It's natural to feel worried every now and again, but our anxious thoughts can sometimes be unhelpful.

 If you can learn to identify and separate unhelpful thoughts from helpful ones, you can find a different way to look at the situation.
 Watch our video to find out more.

 Video: Reframing unhelpful thoughts